h0r0m4n/h0r0m4n.github.com/work/2020/ied-main-website.md

 ---
-title: Main website
+title: Main Website
-description: Restyling of the main IED website, which includes landing pages, search and support.
+description: IED is a design institute located in Italy, Spain, Brazil and China.
+Up to now it has had over +100K students.
+I participated in the restyling of the main site, which will be published in 2021.
 client: IED
 skills:
   - Product Design